 These organizations have hosted Princeton students in recent years.
 This is not an exhaustive list!
-Be sure to check Vitals regularly for the most recent opportunities.
-Additional listings of summer jobs and full-time positions available to Princeton students and alumni can be found in the HireTigers system, maintained by the Office of Career Services.
+Be sure to check the HPA Vitals newsletter regularly for the most recent opportunities.
+Additional listings of summer jobs and full-time positions available to Princeton students and alumni can be found in the Handshake system, maintained by the Center for Career Development.

 |St. Mary's Medical Center (Langhorne, PA)||Ten-week structured hospital volunteer/shadowing program.|

 |St. Vincent's Medical Center Research Associates (Bridgeport, CT)||Unpaid program.
 Responsibilities include: identifying and enrolling patients who are eligible for various research studies; obtaining demographic and historical data; being involved in the informed consent process; and facilitating the production of the research.|